That router botnet the FBI asked us to help kill? Yep, it's still alive

-Remember two weeks ago when the FBI asked everyone to reboot their routers to help destroy a botnet?
+Remember two weeks ago when the FBI asked everyone to reboot their routers to help destroy the VPNFilter botnet?

 Not only is it not destroyed, but the VPNFilter malware may have even more capabilities and is going after more devices than previously thought, according to a report from Cisco's Talos security unit on Wednesday.
 Ars Technica first reported on the report.